postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 ### Open a second WebSockets connection

-Select **New > WebSocket Request** to open a second tab and set the URL for the second tab to `ws://localhost:8765`, just like the first.
+Select **New > WebSocket Request** to open a second tab and set the URL of the second tab to `ws://localhost:8765`, just like the first.

 In each tab, connect to the WebSockets server.